hneemann/Digital/README.md

   A simple processor can be clocked at 100kHz.
 - Display of LST files when executing assembler programs within such a processor.
 - Simple remote TCP interface which  e.g. enables an assembler IDE to control the simulator.
+- Direct export of JEDEC files which you can flash to a GAL16v8 or a [GAL22v10](http://www.atmel.com/devices/ATF22V10C.aspx).
 - SVG export of circuits, including a LaTeX-compatible SVG version (see [ctan](https://www.ctan.org/tex-archive/info/svg-inkscape))
 - No legacy code
 - Good test coverage (exclusive of GUI classes about 80%)